Week 4: Violence, Trauma, And Women’s Health

 2. Please explain why this is an important health issue to address from both a cultural standpoint and from a public health standpoint.

 For academic sources, you can use the MSU library’s electronic resources or you can use Google Scholar.
-If you cannot access an article from a site on Google Scholar, you can use MSU’s electronic databases to locate it in most instances.
+If you cannot access an article from a site on Google Scholar, you can use MSU library’s electronic databases to locate it in most instances.
 If you have problems with accessing a source, let me know.

 Women’s experiences of violence across a variety of settings is an important part of their experiences of their bodies and health.
 How does reframing violence against women and trauma as health issues challenge or reinforce our understandings of health, illness, and medicine?
 How does intergenerational trauma challenge or reinforce biochemical, mechanical models of health?